LiorZ/hdac8_thesis/thesis.rst

 	The HIV protease was surveyed extensively for substrate specificity by a number of structure based computational methods.
 The vastly available experimental data related to this protein aided in their creation.
 Many such methods were demonstrated to be applicable in other systems. *Kurt et al.* used a coarse grained sequence threading approach with an empirical potential function to successfully discriminate binders from nonbinders in a small set of 16 peptides derived from suspected partners of HIV-1 protease. *Chaudhury et al* developed a flexible peptide modeling protocol within RosettaDock [53]_ [54]_  that predicted the structures for a large, diverse set of cleavable and noncleavable peptides by calculating an approximate free energy of the resulting complex, and showed that their protocol grants favorable energies to cleavable peptides over noncleavable peptides [52]_.

-	*King et al.* developed an impressive flexible structure-based algorithm for characterization of a protein substrate preference, calls *pepsec* [58]_ withing the Rosetta framework.
+	*King et al.* developed an impressive flexible structure-based algorithm for characterization of a protein substrate preference, calls *pepsec* [58]_ within the Rosetta framework.
 Their algorithm requires as input an approximate location for a key "anchor" residue of the peptide and the remainder of the peptide is assembled from fragments as in de novo structure prediction and refined with simultaneous sequence optimization.
 Backbone flexibility of the protein can be incorporated implicitly by docking into a structural ensemble for the protein partner.
 While this protocol was demonstrated to work very well on a variety of cases, it doesn't incorporate experimental data in a form of already-known activity of different substrates - as it is intended for *de-novo* specificity prediction.

 	*London et al* have developed a general pipeline for the prediction of binding specificity of flexible peptides to protein receptors.
 In this pipeline, termed FlexPepBind, they modeled the structure of a collection of peptides  with variable sequences and experimental activity to a target receptor using a high resolution peptide docking protocol - FlexPepDock [15]_ and use the energy estimation given by this protocol to each of the peptide - receptor complexes to determine their relative binding affinities and subsequently train a classifier that is able to distinguish binders from non-binders.

-	This protocol has proven itself in 2 distinct biological systems - the interaction between Bcl2-like proteins and BH3 domains [7]_ which is a key feature in the regulation of apoptosis and  the farnesyltransferase (FTase) enzyme [8]_ that catalyzes the attachment of farnesyl group to a protein via a thioether bond to a cysteine located near the carboxy terminus of the protein [59]_ [60]_ . *London et al* modeled the interaction between a collection of helical BH3 domains and some proteins from the Bcl-2 family and were successful in recapitulating a significant part of their specificity profile, as well as unraveling novel interactions.
+	This protocol has proven itself in 2 distinct biological systems - the interaction between Bcl2-like proteins and BH3 domains [7]_ which is a key feature in the regulation of apoptosis and  the farnesyltransferase (FTase) enzyme [8]_ that catalyzes the attachment of farnesyl group to a protein via a thioether bond to a cysteine located near the carboxy terminus of the protein [59]_ [60]_ .
+In his Bcl-2 study, *London et al* modeled the interaction between a collection of helical BH3 domains and some proteins from the Bcl-2 family and were successful in recapitulating a significant part of their specificity profile, as well as unraveling novel interactions.

 	Unlike Bcl2-BH3, FTase is a catalytic protein that interacts primarily with *substrates*.
 Since FlexPepBind only models the interface between a peptide and a receptor, *London et al* assumed that binding equals catalysis and showed that this assumption is valid for the vast majority of cases.